Managed Care Pharmacy 101

 - Mail Service Pharmacy

-- Providing employees with a meaningful benefit package
+- Providing a meaningful benefit package

 When the payer shops for a benefit package that meets its criteria, it seeks a health plan to provide cost- effective health benefits.